EtiamNullam/relative-source.nvim/README.md

 # relative-source.nvim

-This plugin will let you easily source `lua` and `vimrc` files relative to current script (or to current file if not running in a script).
+This `neovim` plugin will let you easily source files relative to current script or to current file if not running in a script.

+It's useful for creating structurized config spanning across multiple `lua` and `vimrc` files.

 ### Compared to `lua require()`:
 - no caching